- What is the Management Console?

 Navigation Links ¶

 The Management Console's power is expansive—so we've divided the functions into convenient navigation links.
 The left-hand navigation menu on your Management Console will look a little bit different depending on what kind of user you are signed in as.
 It includes the following Navigation Links:

 - Configuration: Govern site appearance, ads, and information.

 - Users: Search through and communicate with site users.

 - Content: Organize site content with the Category Manager.

 - Moderation: View, moderate, and patrol new guides, answers, and edits.

 - Site Explorer: View and filter guides, answers, and wikis; monitor activity; and view a site timeline.

 - Support: E-mail us for information or help.

-- Reports: View useful stats on your content, who's using it, and where.
+- Reports: View useful stats on your content, such as who's using it and where.